19hours/sg-statutes/Acts/Public Utilities Act.md

 (iii) appertaining to the Board generally;

-(j) whether by itself or in association with any other person or organisation, provide to any person in Singapore or elsewhere consultancy, advisory, technical, managerial or other specialist services relating to sewerage, drainage, or the collection, production and supply of water; and
+(j) whether by itself or in association with any other person or organisation, provide to any person in Singapore or elsewhere consultancy, advisory, technical, managerial or other specialist services relating to sewerage, drainage, or the collection, production and supply of water;

+[Act 9 of 2012 wef 01/09/2012]

+(ja) regulate and manage activities in and around reservoirs, catchment areas and waterways maintained by the Board; and

+[Act 9 of 2012 wef 01/09/2012]

 (k) carry out such other functions as are imposed upon the Board by or under this Act or any other written law.